ymadoff/ryba/hadoop/hdfs_dn_stop.coffee.md

----
-title: HDFS DataNode Stop
-module: ryba/hadoop/hdfs_dn_stop
-layout: module
----

-# HDFS DataNode Stop
+# Hadoop HDFS DataNode Stop

 Stop the DataNode service.
 It is recommended to stop a DataNode before its associated the NameNodes.